Taupō Volcano: Dating the Hatepe eruption

 Many dates have been given for the Hatepe eruption.
 One estimated date was 181 CE from ice cores in Greenland and Antarctica.
 It is possible that the meteorological phenomena described by Fan Ye in China and by Herodian in Rome were due to this eruption, which would give a date of exactly 186.
 However, ash from volcanic activity does not normally cross hemispheres, and radiocarbon dating by R. Sparks has put the date at 233 CE ± 13 (95% confidence).

 A 2011 14C wiggle-matching paper gave the date 232 ± 5 CE.
 A 2021 review based on five sources reports 232 ± 10 CE.

 New Zealand was unpopulated at that time, so the nearest humans would have been in Australia and New Caledonia, more than 2000 km to the west and northwest.

 Current activity and future hazards

+Composition studies suggest the Taupō Volcano has had historic vents to the south and north of the present lake, and recent seismic activity does extend beyond the lake to its north and south.
+To the north the border with the Maroa Caldera is ill-defined but most of the seismic activity is likely related to structures related to this caldera.
+While studies have identified one Taupō composition vent 20 km to the north of Lake Taupō, this presumably resulted from a dyke extusion about 26,000 years ago.
+Recent activity to the north of the lake is assigned in terms of magma bodies, to the Poihipi volcano under Wairakei.
+As of 2024 it is possible that Taupō is in a state of internal instability that is susceptible to dynamic triggering by tectonic earthquakes, as the 2016 Kaikōura earthquake triggered a deformation event in the north-west portion of the volcano without seismic or deformation events being observed in closer volcanoes to that earthquake's epicentre.

 From May through December 2022 there was increased earthquake activity with lakeside slumping and inundation from a small tsunami and ground deformation.
 The Volcanic Alert Level for Taupō Volcano was raised to Volcanic Alert Level 1 (minor volcanic unrest) on 20 September 2022.

 While no witnessed eruptive event has been recorded from Taupō, there have been seventeen episodes of volcanic unrest since 1872, with the most recent being in 2019 and 2022–2023.
 This manifested as swarms of seismic activity and ground deformation within the caldera.
 The present-day magma reservoir is estimated to be at least 250 km3 in volume and have a melt fraction of >20%–30%.